hongtat/tasmota-connect/README.md

 #### Configuring a Virtual Air Conditioner
 1. Choose an IR Bridge
 2. Select air conditioner brand ([supported AC vendor/brands](https://tasmota.github.io/docs/Tasmota-IR/#sending-irhvac-commands))
+3. (Optional) Select a contact sensor to sense if the AC is ON or OFF

 ## FAQ